Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Global Entry/TSA PreCheck Credit: If you travel frequently, you’ll be happy to skip the long security and immigration lines when you’re traveling.
 You will be reimbursed for the fee to apply for either one of these programs.

 Boingo Internet Access: Boingo has more than a million hotspot locations worldwide, and with the Amex Platinum card you will receive a complimentary Boingo Preferred Membership giving you unlimited access to all of them.

 Car Rental Privileges: Upgrade National Executive status which gives you access to Emerald Aisle cars.
 When renting with Avis, up to 25% off.
 When renting with National up to 20% off.
 When renting with Hertz, up to 20% off your rental or 25% off the best contract rate on Hertz Prestige Collection weekend rentals as well as a 10% bonus on Hertz Gold Plus Rewards points for your rental.
-With Hertz you are also give a 4-hour grace period for all rental car returns when you use your Platinum Card and special discount code to book.
+With Hertz you also get a 4-hour grace period for all rental car returns when you use your Platinum Card and special discount code to book.

 Global Entry Credit: If you travel frequently, you’ll be happy to skip the long security and immigration lines when you’re traveling.
 You will be reimbursed for the fee to apply for Global Entry.

 Both the Citi Prestige and American Express Platinum cards are great travel cards to have.

 The downside is that they both come with a pretty hefty annual fee, and many of their benefits overlap so it doesn’t make sense to have both.
 The biggest consideration when deciding which card to carry is how often you travel with other people and whether you want the card to be a primary spending card.

 If you travel with others frequently, want the 4th free night hotel benefit, or you want this card to be a front-of-the-wallet card thanks to its spending category bonuses, the Citi Prestige is hands down a better option.